Bergers disease

 IgA nephropathy progresses slowly.
 In many cases, it does not progress at all.
 High blood pressure, large quantities of protein in the urine, and increased BUN or creatinine levels (blood tests that reflect kidney functioning) indicate a higher risk for progression of the disorder.

-About 25% of people with IgA nephropathy develop end-stage kidney failure within about 25 years.
+About 25% of people with IgA nephropathy develop end-stage kidney failure

 Possible Complications